the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 }
 ~~~~~~~

-There is a shift toward pseudo BEM naming conventions here, in contrast to `button_small` and `button_large` from the previous section.
+There is a shift toward pseudo BEM naming conventions in contrast to `button_small` and `button_large` from the previous section.
 If the previous naming convention holds true, we can only access the style with `styles['button_small']` which makes it more verbose because of  JavaScript's limitation with object underscores.
 The same shortcomings would apply for classes defined with a dash (`-`).
 In contrast, now we can use `styles.buttonSmall` instead (see: Item component):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~